austinhuang0131/austinhuang0131.github.io/minecraft.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-cP6beAUVC8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <small><a href="https://www.youtube.com/watch?v=-cP6beAUVC8">Not working?</a></small>
 ### RAM
 The server is currently running with 2GB RAM allocated.
 If demand suffices, it can expand to 4GB.

 ## Transportation
+This server enphasizes on convenience in terms of letting players explore the map.

 ### Metro
 There are two Metro lines in the server.
 Some metro stations have private exits that are only meant to be used by authorized users.
 Any *active* user can request one and the staff will deem if it's possible to construct one.
 #### North-South

 | Station | Nearby |